IRooc/miniweb-coreclr/README.md

 * Wait for embedded file fix in linux [https://github.com/aspnet/dnx/issues/2187](https://github.com/aspnet/dnx/issues/2187)
 * Multiple edittypes
 * Better image handling (enable picking existing images as well)
+* Upgrade to new bootstrap
+* Setup integration with clientside packages (bower grunt and so on)
 * Wait for .net core release :D